 It is recognised that cultural appropriateness in this context means the relationship between Maori people as Tangata Whenua of Aotearoa and non Maori of other ethnic origin.

-Bald Angels will ensure the cultural safety of participants by ensuring we adhere to the following:
+Bald Angels are committed to ensuring the cultural safety of participants by adhering to the following:

 - Acknowledging that Bi-cultural practice is not a rigid process – it is a process of growing together.